"Hampshire's Premier Annual Bowling Event"

 3. THE PRINCIPAL COMPETITIONS

-There are six main competitions: men’s singles, men’s pairs, men’s triples, ladies’ singles, ladies’ pairs and ladies’ triples.
+There are six main competitions: men’s singles, men’s pairs, men’s triples, ladies’ singles,

-The singles and pairs competitions will consist of four bowls for each player – 21 shots and 21 ends respectively.
-The triples events will
+for each player – 21 shots and 18 ends respectively.
+The triples events will be three bowls per

-be three bowls per player – 18 ends.
+player – 18 ends.
 Two trial ends, two bowls only per player will be allowed in all competitions.
-Subject to the tournament

-schedule running to plan, the committee may organise an open consolation pairs from Thursday onwards.
-The number of ends for this
+consolation pairs from Thursday onwards.
+The number of ends for this competition will be

 4. REDUCTION OF POINTS/ENDS